 A remarkable characteristic of colonialism in Latin America was the extraction of natural resources for foreign trade.
 In post-colonial Latin America, however, many economies continued with the model of commodities export-based growth.
 This project looks at extractive industries in Brazil.
-The aim of this project is to identify, map, compare, and contrast municipalities that have mining as a main economic resource.
+Our aim is to identify, map, compare, and contrast municipalities that have mining or oil as a main economic resource.
 Amongst those extractive locations, we will focus on the ones that have one leading company: one-company towns.
-While some mining towns have diversified its economic activities, many others have not.
+Many of these towns suffer economic, environmental and social impacts, as well as the diminished prospects for more inclusive development.
+While some mining and oil extraction towns have diversified their economic activities, many others have not.
 What decisions led to diversification or to the so-called monotown model?
-What does economic dependency generate politically and socially?
+What does economic dependency generate spatially, politically and socially?